 How does urbanization affect the urban water environment?
-Answering requires statistical analysis of integrated datasets across space and time, with the impacts of revealing how cities affect the urban water environment, and thus how to alter practices to improve and protect urban water quality.
+Answering requires analyzing relevant data across space and time to reveal how cities affect the urban water environment, with a goal of informing actions to improve and protect urban water quality.